TamPham271299/DEJU/code/simulation/readme.txt

 5 - approximately 1 day*
 6 - approximately 6 hours*

-*: do note that these steps use parallel computing in several parts of the
+*: note that these steps use parallel computing in several parts of the
     scripts, please adjust accordingly.
+**: note that the maximum computing time for 1 simulation.

 For 1 simulation (balanced_10_75_3)
 run_00 (30s)